Farmers' Markets and Farm Fresh Produce Around Ventura County

 OXNARD: Thursdays 9 am to 1:30 pm at Plaza Park, 5th and C Streets.
 Call 805.247.0197. downtownoxnard.org/farmers-market

-THOUSAND OAKS: Thursdays noon to 5 pm at the The Oaks Mall east parking lot.
+THOUSAND OAKS: Thursdays 11 am to 4 pm (NEW HOURS AS OF 11/14/24; previously noon to 5pm) at the The Oaks Mall east parking lot.
 Produce, flowers, food and more! www.vccfm.org/thousand-oaks

 OJAI: Thursdays 3 to 7 pm at the Ojai Unified School District courtyard at 414 E. Ojai Avenue (at Montgomery).
 Produce, fish, crafts, food and more. www.ojaicommunityfarmersmarket.com